justbeingsniper/suggestpassword/README.md

 This is the basic project for learning purpose only.
 It doesn't have any backend logic of storing password, it entirely works on the enigma configuration to suggest password.

+This project was done with Jiya Bajaj(https://github.com/Jiya1104) and Yash Tripathi (https://github.com/justbeingsniper)